rosberry/swift-style-guide/README.md

 ### Lazy Initialization

 Consider using lazy initialization for finer grain control over object lifetime.
 This is especially true for `UIViewController` that loads views lazily.
 You can either use a closure that is immediately called `{ }()` or call a private factory method.
-Example:
+Examples:

 ```swift
 lazy var locationManager: CLLocationManager = self.makeLocationManager()